Who: Daan Roovers (1970)

 Favourite place at the UvA: The Oudemanshuispoort and the library on the Singel

-'What is philosophy?
+‘Good question.
 A clear-cut definition doesn't exist.
 "Love of wisdom", "wonder", or "the exposure of self-evident truths" are a few descriptions I find beautiful and valuable.
 The way I define it is, "opening your mind to viewing things from another perspective".
 It's about a mental activity.
 You can also define philosophy as "the tradition of critical thinking".
 My first philosophy lecturer, Harm Boukema, always said: "Philosophy is the struggle against prejudices".
 It's about suspending your primal judgements, taking a step back from your ideas, taking a moment to circle around them and integrating as many new perspectives into them as possible.
-Philosophy can help promote a democratic discussion – one that involves everyone, exists between everyone and must be able to take place at all levels.
+Philosophy can help promote a democratic discussion – one that involves everyone, exists between everyone and must be able to take place at different levels.
 It's a field that involves texts, books and contemplation.
-I usually come up with new ideas while I'm reading, so I try to do a lot of that - recent and also older stuff.
-I let the information in the books I read sink in and then I choose my own path with it.
+I usually come up with new ideas while I'm reading, so I try to do a lot of that, both recent and older pieces.
+I let the information in the books I read sink in, and I then choose my own path with that information.
 As a philosopher, I'm always standing on the shoulders of others.
-I give their work my own personal twist, just as philosopher Michel de Montaigne advised us – to learn from books but form our own judgement.'
+I build on their work and add my own personal twist.’

-'I'm self-employed and I only teach two courses, so but I think the UvA is a nice place to work, full of strong-willed, intelligent and dedicated people.
+'I'm an independent contractor and I only teach two courses.
+As a result, I have to divide my attention, but I think the UvA is a nice place to work, full of strong-willed, intelligent and dedicated people.
 I'm struck by the degree of political involvement, also among students.
 Philosophy students are almost always intrinsically motivated people.
 You decide to study philosophy because you enjoy it and not to "become" something.
 That's a nice motivation, also for the lecturers.
 People are interested in the subject for its own sake.
 Make no mistake about what studying can bring out in you: if you're driven, interested and willing to work hard, you'll find your own path.
-It doesn't happen to everyone, but if you're fortunate enough to find something you really love, I believe you must never pass up the opportunity to pursue it.
-When I look back now at what I've done over the last 25 years, all roads led in the same direction: towards philosophy, politics and media.
-That's reassuring to me.
-It's a path that I forged for myself.'
+It doesn't happen to everyone, but if you're fortunate enough to find something you really love, you must never pass up the opportunity to pursue it.'